viablue/ferment/about.md

 ---
 layout: post
 title: "About"
-author: "Them Bones"
 permalink: /about/
 ---

-> "Alright.
+"Alright.
 Y'all keep an eye on my guitar now."